-A prerequisite for just about every Active Directory task in Windows PowerShell is to install the Active Directory PowerShell module.
-This popular module allows administrators to quickly query and make changes to Active Directory with PowerShell.
+A prerequisite for every PowerShell Active Directory (AD) task is to install the Active Directory module.
+This popular module allows administrators to query and make changes to Active Directory with PowerShell.

 In this blog post, we're going to dive into how to install the PowerShell Active Directory module on Windows 10.
 We'll then cover how to connect to AD with PowerShell and go into the various ways you can authenticate to AD.